mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Final_study_guide/inheritance.md

 **Calling `super` with and without arguments**

-If `super` is called without any arguments, it automatically forwards the arguments that were passed to the method from which `super` is called.
+If `super` is called without any arguments, it automatically forwards all the arguments that were passed to the method from which `super` is called.

 When called with specific arguments e.g. `super(a,b)`, the specified arguments will be sent up the method lookup path.